 - Techtonic Cracks: when pressure ridges terminate they almost always have a crack extending in the direction of the ridge axis.

 - Pressure ridges involve cracks of several types

 - Ice buldge cracks: they form when the top of an ice sheet heated quickly, flexing the plate into plate into a convex shape and breaking it into pieces with a rough scale of 10-50 ft.
 These and contraction cracks (ice sag) are ubiquitus on unthawed black ice.

 - Wave break cracks: caused by waves cracking the ice sheet into farily large pieces.

 - Subsurface cracks: visible only in the lower half of the ice sheet.

 - Leeds: very wide wet cracks that occur when ice sheets are being pushed around by very strong winds or when an large ice sheet has become detached and is moving into open water.

 The formation of cracks accounts for the sounds ice makes.
-When a black ice sheet gets to be about 6" thick warms up for the first time, there can be a LOT of noise.
+When a black ice sheet gets to be about4 to 6" thick and it warms up for the first time, there can be a LOT of noise.
 Cracks especially dramatic when one runs between your legs and off to a distant part of the ice sheet.
 Evenings also tend to be noisy as the ice cools off.